Parameter-Efficient Transfer Learning for Microseismic Phase Picking Using a Neural Operator: Results and Discussion

 To provide a benchmark against which to evaluate the machine-learning results, we implemented a classical picking workflow combining STA/LTA triggering and polarization analysis.
 P-wave arrivals were first identified on the vertical component using a short-term/long-term average (STA/LTA) detector, where exceedance of a predefined onset threshold marked the preliminary pick.
 This initial estimate was subsequently refined within a ±0.5-s window using the Akaike Information Criterion (AIC) to obtain a more stable onset time.
 S-wave picking was performed on the three-component seismograms by scanning a sliding window and locating the time at which the horizontal-to-total energy ratio is maximized, constrained to occur after the P arrival and within a physically reasonable S–P interval.
-This hybrid STA/LTA–AIC P picker together with the polarization-based S picker represents a standard, physics-based baseline commonly used for comparison in local earthquake analysis.
-The results presented in Figure~\ref{comp_conv_3tests} confirm that machine-learning algorithms are more reliable than the conventional method employed.
+This hybrid STA/LTA-AIC P Picker combined with the polarization-based S Picker is a conventional signal-processing method to compare against in local earthquake analysis.
+With reference to the three test sets considered in this work (Figure~\ref{comp_conv_3tests}), the fine-tuned model achieved higher confusion matrix metrics than the conventional method.

+This study also compares CR-LoRA PhaseNO against two state-of-the-art baselines that are commonly utilized in a single-station deep learning setting, namely PhaseNet~\cite{zhu2019phasenet} and EQTransformer~\cite{mousavi2020earthquake} (see also Figure~\ref{valF1_vs_unfreeze}).
+PhaseNet and EQTransformer are capable of independent phase detection and picking at individual stations using CNNs and related modern deep learning components.
+PhaseNet is originally pre-trained on a large Northern California dataset consisting of 623,054 manually labeled picks of P and S phases.
+EQTransformer is originally pre-trained on a large STEAD dataset~\cite{mousavi2019stanford}.
+To compare against PhaseNO, PhaseNet and EQTransformer are fine-tuned on the same microseismic training, validation, and testing sets, and the comparison is provided in Table~\ref{tab:model_comparison}.